yeshwindbz9/react-box/notes.md

   - mport SVG files directly as React components, import { ReactComponent as Logo } from './logo.svg'; then use <Logo />
 - Loading images directly from the network
   - using the src tag src="https://www.example.com/images/logo.png"

+## Getting classy with Class based components

+In React, class components were the primary way to manage state and lifecycle before the introduction of Hooks.
+Although function components are now preferred due to their simplicity and equivalence to class components, let’s explore how class components work.

+Creating a Class Component:

+- Class components are defined using JavaScript classes that extend React.Component.
+- The component name must start with an uppercase letter.
+- A class component includes a render() method that returns HTML elements.

+Component Constructor:

+- If your class component has a constructor function, it gets called when the component is initialized.
+- In the constructor, you can set initial properties (and/or state) for your component.
+- The super() statement ensures inheritance from the parent component (React.Component).

+Lifecycle Methods:

+- Class components have several lifecycle methods that allow you to perform actions at specific points in the component’s life.
+- Common lifecycle methods include:

+  - componentDidMount(): Called after the component is inserted into the DOM.
+  - componentDidUpdate(prevProps, prevState): Called after a component’s state or props change.
+  - componentWillUnmount(): Called before the component is removed from the DOM.
+    Props:

+- Props (short for properties) allow passing data from parent components to child components.
+- Class components can access props via this.props

+State Management:

+- Class components can hold and manage their own state using this.state.
+- State changes trigger re-rendering of the component.

+Remember that while class components are still valid, function components with Hooks are now the recommended approach due to their simplicity and improved performance.

+### What really happens inside a class based component

+When a class based component is encountered/instantiated

+- the constructor of the class is called
+- then the render method is called
+- then the componentDidMount is called (similar to useEffect with empty dependency array)
+  - componentDidMount is used to make api calls (first render UI then make API call)
+  - if the parent component is a class based component, parent componentDidMount is called only after the child componentDidMount is called.
+  - when there are multiple child classes react optimises the performance by batching the render cycles of the child class components

+Highly recommended to Refer: https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

+React component lifecycle has two phases

+- render phase (pure and has no sidee effects, may be paused, aborted or restarted by react)
+  - initialises class constructor, then proceeds to render the comoponent
+- commit phase (can work with DOM, run side effects and schedules updates)
+  - react updates DOM and refs - calls componentDidMount and componentDidUpdate

+Note the following

+- incase of changes to state variable or update to props is made
+  - we go back to render phase and component rerenders
+  - then updates the DOM and refs in the commit phase
+    - and finally calls the componentDidUpdate

+Another sub note here:

+- for functional component, when using the useEffect hook,
+- the return function of the use Effect hook is called when the component unmounts.
+- We can't have the useEffect function as an async function.
+  - React expects the effect function to either return nothing or a cleanup function.
+  - If you return a promise, React won’t be able to handle it properly, and you might encounter unexpected behavior.
+  - To use an async function, create it directly inside the useEffect callback.
+  - This way, you can await the result of your async operation and then update the component state accordingly.